-Students can only receive financial assistance for a maximum of 150% of the schools published program length.
-If a student transfers in coursework from other institutions, we will count all attempted units in the SAP calculation.
+Students can only receive financial assistance for a maximum of 150% of their current degree.
+If a student transfers in coursework from other institutions, we will count all coursework that counts toward their program of choice into the SAP calculation.

-The Financial Aid Office has the authority under federal regulations to place a student on warning, probation or suspension for future financial aid due to academic history indicating a pattern of inability or unwillingness to progress, such as continued or numerous withdrawals or enrollment inconsistent with the student’s educational objective, for failing
+The Financial Aid Office has the authority under federal regulations to determine a students eligibility for future financial aid due to academic history indicating a pattern of inability or unwillingness to progress, such as continued or numerous withdrawals or enrollment inconsistent with the student’s educational objective, for failing

 to meet reasonable academic progress standards.
 If grades are not yet posted, any financial aid award offered is tentative until the academic record is reviewed.

-If at any point in time it is determined that the student cannot complete their course of study within the 150% timeframe (90 units for AA/AS, other certificate programs, will vary), they will be immediately disqualified from future financial aid, for the remainder of their program even if currently meeting the SAP standards.
+If at any point in time it is determined that the student cannot complete their course of study within the 150% timeframe, they will become ineligible for future financial aid, for the remainder of their program even if currently meeting the SAP standards.

 Things you should know as a financial aid recipient: